tlorne96/fireblade/README.md

 The Initial Pilot will be run offline to save development time and overhead, A re-write may be needed to move it to online.

+As we add modules we may need to add new python libraries, these will need to be put in the libs folder and copied to the PICO with Thonny when testing